7RU7H/Archive/Development/Languages/Rust/Rust.md

 ## Building Projects

 Check cargo version with `cargo --version`
+1. Initialise with `cargo init` - if there is no .toml file
 1. Build your project with `cargo build`
 1. Run your project with `cargo run`
 1. Test your project with `cargo test`